MuhamadSyarifFakhrezi/Recommender-System/README.md

 Amazon is one of the largest e-commerce platforms in the world that provides a wide range of products, including fashion.
 With millions of users and products, providing relevant recommendations can improve users' shopping experience, increase sales, and drive customer loyalty.

+In e-commerce platforms, helping users discover relevant products quickly improves user engagement and conversion.
+This project simulates a real-world recommendation engine using purchase/view history data.

 ## Project Objective

-The aim of this project is to develop a recommendation system that can help users find fashion products they like based on their previous shopping behaviour.
-The recommendation system will use implicit feedback data, such as purchase history and product ratings, to suggest products that may be of interest to users.
+The aim of this project is to develop a personalised recommendation system that can help users find fashion products they like based on their previous shopping behaviour.
+The recommendation system would use implicit feedback data, such as purchase history and product ratings, to suggest products that may be of interest to users.

 **Main Objectives**
 - Users: Increase user satisfaction by providing relevant and interesting product recommendations.